Complex post-traumatic stress disorder

-Complex post-traumatic stress disorder (CPTSD, cPTSD, or hyphenated C-PTSD) is a stress-related mental disorder generally occurring in response to complex traumas (i.e., commonly prolonged or repetitive exposure to a traumatic event (or traumatic events), from which one sees little or no chance to escape.
+Complex post-traumatic stress disorder (C-PTSD, CPTSD, or cPTSD) is a stress-related mental disorder generally occurring in response to complex traumas: commonly prolonged or repetitive exposure to a traumatic event or traumatic events, from which one sees little or no chance to escape.

-War artist Thomas Lea's 1944 painting The Two-Thousand Yard Stare represents a soldier experiencing dissociation due to a traumatic war.

-In the ICD-11 classification, C-PTSD is a category of post-traumatic stress disorder (PTSD) with three additional clusters of significant symptoms: emotional dysregulation, negative self-beliefs (e.g., shame, guilt, failure for wrong reasons), and interpersonal difficulties.
-C-PTSD's symptoms include prolonged feelings of terror, worthlessness, helplessness, distortions in identity or sense of self, and hypervigilance.
-Although early descriptions of C-PTSD specified the type of trauma (i.e., prolonged, repetitive), in the ICD-11 there is no requirement of a specific trauma type.
+In the ICD-11 classification, C-PTSD is a category of post-traumatic stress disorder (PTSD) with three additional clusters of significant symptoms: emotional dysregulation, negative self-beliefs (e.g., shame, guilt, failure for wrong reasons), and interpersonal difficulties known as disruptions in self-organisation (DSO).
+C-PTSD's symptoms include prolonged feelings of terror, worthlessness, or helplessness, distortions in identity or sense of self, and hypervigilance.
+Although early descriptions of C-PTSD specified the type of trauma (i.e., prolonged and repetitive), in the ICD-11 there is no requirement of a specific trauma type.

 Classifications

 The World Health Organization (WHO)'s International Statistical Classification of Diseases has included C-PTSD since its eleventh revision that was published in 2018 and came into effect in 2022 (ICD-11).
 The previous edition (ICD-10) proposed a diagnosis of Enduring Personality Change after Catastrophic Event (EPCACE), which was an ancestor of C-PTSD.
 Healthdirect Australia (HDA) and the British National Health Service (NHS) have also acknowledged C-PTSD as a mental disorder.
 The American Psychiatric Association (APA) has not included C-PTSD in the Diagnostic and Statistical Manual of Mental Disorders.
 The related disorder, Disorders of Extreme Stress – not otherwise specified (DESNOS) was studied for inclusion in the DSM-IV, but not ultimately included.
-Instead, the symptoms of PTSD were expanded in the DSM-IV and then DSM-V to better capture the range of symptoms that can follow from all types of trauma.
+Instead, the symptoms of PTSD were expanded in the DSM-IV and then DSM-5 to better capture the range of symptoms that can follow from all types of trauma.